Lead Tracking (Signup)

 });When to use browser-side signup

-- your frontend knows when signup succeeded
+- your frontend knows when signup succeeds

 - you want the simplest supported implementation